BIMSBbioinfo/janggu/docs/tutorial.rst

 In addition to the core datset :code:`Bioseq` and :code:`Cover`, Janggu offers convenience wrappers to transform them in various ways.
-First, :code:`ReduceDim` can be used to convert a 4D coverage dataset into 2D table like object.
+For instance, :code:`ReduceDim` can be used to convert a 4D coverage dataset into 2D table like object.
-This wrapper aggretates the original 4D object with dimensions representing :code:`(region, region_length, strand, condition)` into a 2D array with dimensions :code:`(region, condition)`.
+That is it may be used to transform the dimensions :code:`(region, region_length, strand, condition)` to :code:`(region, condition)` by aggregating over the middel two dimensions.

 .. code:: python